mac-/grunt-hash-files/README.md

 #### Custom Options
 In this example, custom options are used to do something else with whatever else.
-So if the `testing` file has the content `Testing` and the `123` file had the content `1 2 3`, the generated result in this case would be `Testing: 1 2 3 !!!`
+So if the `testing` file has the content `Testing` and the `123` file had the content `1 2 3`, the files would be copied to the following directory: `dest/236a956/`

 ```js
 grunt.initConfig({